mnater/Hyphenopoly/docs/Events.md

 # Events
 Hyphenopoly fires a bunch of events while executing.
-As a user you can extend or overwrite the actions performed by these events.
+As a user, you can extend or overwrite the actions performed by these events.
-Some events have a default action that may be prevented (if event is cancellable).
+Some events have a default action that may be prevented (if the event is cancellable).

 *   [afterElementHyphenation](#afterelementhyphenation-event)
 *   [beforeElementHyphenation](#beforeelementhyphenation-event)